panda-re/libosi/README.md

 ### To-Do

-:pushpin: Is there a more catchy name for this?
-:pushpin: Support structs that aren't kernel types, such as \_FILE\_RENAME\_INFORMATION
 :pushpin: Support pointers to pointers in offset
 :pushpin: Offset should have something like a sizeof() function to better support arrays
-:pushpin: Include tools for generating new profiles.
 :pushpin: Find a place to host memory snapshots for wintrospection tests
+:pushpin: Include tools and documentation for generating new profiles.
+:pushpin: Load offsets from disk, rather than having a large dictionary which needs to be compiled